Period Pain? What You Should Know

 Need Help Managing Your Period Pain?

 Period pain might seem like a normal, albeit annoying, monthly process.
 However, when period pain becomes regular, is unremitting, worsens in severity, or increases with age, it might be time to visit your health care practitioner.
 Period pain can be a sign something more is at play.
 Whether it’s an underlying issue like endometriosis, or simply your hormones are imbalanced, it’s important to get this symptom investigated and resolved.
 Your overall health and namely, your fertility depend on it!
-If you are experiencing period pain and want to know what more YOU can do, we at Awaken Life are here and happy to help!
+If you are experiencing period pain and want to know what more YOU can do, I am here and happy to help!

 - Period pain | Women’s Health Concern [Internet].
 Women’s Health Concern.
 2017 [cited 22 December 2017].
 Available from: https://www.womens-health-concern.org/help-and-advice/factsheets/period-pain/